SudoPsych/Segmentation-Trees/README.md

 ## Segment Trees

-This program algorithmically generates a segement tree using recursion and performs sum queries and alter requests.
+This program algorithmically generates a segement tree using recursion and performs sum queries and alter requests

-The `Segment_Tree` class can be instantiated with an input array.
+The `Segment_Tree` class can be instantiated with an input array

-`generate` creates a new array within the oject that holds data for the completed tree.
+`generate` creates a new array within the object that holds data for the completed tree

-`sum` returns the sum of values over a given index of the original input array.
+`sum` returns the sum of values over a given index of the original input array

-`alter` changes a value at a given index for the original input array and all parent nodes.
+`alter` changes a value at a given index for the original input array and all parent nodes

 `output_to_file` generates a dot file of segement tree

 ## Usage